bioinformatics-policlinicogemelli/Tortoise/README.md

 * **Cluster Comparison**: In this page it's possibile to make a comparison between cluster.
 For numerical parameter, a statistical test is performed to view if there are significant statistical difference.

+### Linting & Formatting

+This project is formatted using black and isort.

+The Python best practices are followed with the help of the linters mypy, flake8, and pylint.

+Unreachable and unused code is detected using vulture.